Subham0003/Pandas-exercises/README.md

 # Pandas-exercises
-keeping here all the exercises performed by pandas
+keeping here all the exercises using pandas library.